 The Professional Program.
 The junior and senior years constitute the professional program of the undergraduate curriculum.
-Admission to the professional program is competitive and limited by available resources.
-Admission is awarded to those applicants demonstrating the highest promise for professional success.

 Students who wish to apply to the W. P. Carey School of Business professional program must submit an application during one of the three annual application periods.
-Candidates are strongly encouraged to visit Undergraduate Programs, in BA 109, at the beginning of the semester in which they wish to apply to pick up information regarding academic qualifications, admissions criteria, and application deadlines.
-The application can be found on the Web at wpcarey.asu.edu/up/up\professional\program.cfm.
+Candidates are strongly encouraged to visit the undergraduate programs office, in BA 109, at the beginning of the semester in which they wish to apply to pick up information regarding academic qualifications, admissions criteria, and application deadlines.
+The application can be found on the Web at wpcarey.asu.edu/up/up_professional_program.cfm.
 All applicants must be admitted to ASU by the time they submit their professional program application and must provide official SAT or ACT scores.
-Students are also required to complete the Business Basics online workshop before applying to the professional program.

 Nonbusiness Students.
 A nonbusiness student is permitted to register for selected 300- and 400-level business courses only during online registration and only if, (1) at the time of registration, the student has junior standing (56 semester hours completed) and (2) the student has a minimum cumulative GPA of 2.50 at ASU and a minimum GPA of 2.50 for all business courses completed at ASU.
 Students who have 56 semester hours completed but have never attended ASU are given a one-semester period to register and to establish a GPA at ASU.
 Students must meet all prerequisites and course requirements as listed in the catalog.
-Economics courses have different prerequisites; see the individual economics courses for those requirements (see page 178).
+Economics courses have different prerequisites; see the individual economics courses for those requirements.